 However, the reports about trips to Molokini are very different.
-Many describe their trip there as one of the best of their vacation, others are disappointed because of the many other people or not optimal conditions.
+Many describe their trip there as one of the best of their vacation, while others are disappointed because of the many other people or not optimal conditions.
 It is therefore all the more important to get a comprehensive overview in advance and to know what to expect there.
-For those who plan well, Molokini with its crystal clear water and rare, colorful biodiversity will remain unforgettable in your memory.
+For those who plan well, Molokini with its crystal clear water and rare, colourful biodiversity will remain unforgettable in your memory.

 Good to know

-Also submerged in the water is one half of this former volcanic crater.
+Also submerged in the water is one-half of this former volcanic crater.
 What protrudes from the island resembles a crescent.
 Within this crescent are wonderful conditions for marine life: protected from the open ocean, natural enemies are kept away.